Services for Students with Disabilities (SSD)

 - Sign language interpreters

 - Learning Skills courses

 - Equipment loans

-If you are interested in specialized tutoring in Math, please call 818-947-2681 and make an appointment to meet with Dr. Melkonian to discuss the tutoring program.
-Tutoring will be offered in private forty-five minute sessions and students will have two or three tutoring sessions each week.
-To be eligible, you must be able to commit to attending tutoring sessions at least twice a week.
+If you are interested in specialized tutoring in Math, please contact us for an appointment.
+To be eligible, you must be enrolled in a math or statistics course at LAVC and be able to commit to attending 50-minute tutoring sessions twice a week.

 SSD HIGH TECH CENTER